 Reference SCP 1.14

-Data Collection/Recordkeeping: Reference Definition in SCP 1.6 (CFR 683.220)
+Data Collection/Recordkeeping: Reference Definition in SCP 1.6

-All information required by federal, state, and local reporting requirements must be collected for each participant, including documentation of each eligibility piece, employment authorization, those required by DOL’s Data Element Validation (DEV), forms identifying participation/costs toward the individual’s training, support services or incentive payments and as required for the types of service the individual has received.
-Each item data point must be clearly defined in case notes/MIS comments.
-Reference SCP 1.6, 5.4, Data and Performance Desk Reference and Local Board procedures for Record Retention Requirements

 Note: Local boards are required to establish a written policy for data collection and handling to ensure the quality and integrity of data over time.
 This includes standards for data verification, data validation and data security.
 The purpose is to ensure resulting electronic databases, participant files and reports are certifiably accurate up to and including participant exit and through all storage requirements.
 Local Boards have determined a hard case file will be used for medical documentation only, as appropriate, to protect an individual’s privacy.

-Data Element Validation Requirements (DEV): Reference Definitions in SCP 1.6 ( CFR 677.240)
+Data Element Validation Requirements (DEV): Reference Definitions in SCP 1.6

-Data element validation ensures that the data elements in participant records used to calculate aggregate reports are accurate by reviewing samples of participant records against source documentation to ensure compliance with federal definitions.
-DEV requirements are communicated through issuance of Department of Labor’s Employment and Training Administration Advisory System in Training and Employment Guidance Letters (TEGL’s).

 Follow-Up Services: (WIOA 134 (c)(2)(A)(xiii); 20 CFR § 680.150(c))

-Follow-up services must be provided, as appropriate, including counseling regarding the workplace, for participants in adult or dislocated worker workforce investment activities who are placed in unsubsidized employment, for up to a minimum of 12 months after the first day of employment.
+Follow-up services must be provided, as appropriate, including counseling regarding the workplace, for participants in adult or dislocated worker workforce investment activities who are placed in unsubsidized employment, for a minimum of 12 months after the first day of employment.

 While follow-up services must be made available, not all of the adults and dislocated workers who are registered and placed into unsubsidized employment will need or want such services.
 Also, the intensity of appropriate follow-up services may vary among different participants.
 Participants who have multiple employment barriers and limited work histories may need significant follow-up services to ensure long-term success in the labor market.
 Other participants may identify an area of weakness in the training provided by the WIOA prior to placement that will affect their ability to progress further in their occupation or to retain their employment.

-Note: Local Boards must have written policy and procedure as to follow-up services.
+Note: Local Boards must have a written policy and procedure for follow-up services.
 They could include but are not limited to additional career planning and counseling, contact with the participant's employer, including assistance with work-related problems that may arise, peer support groups, information about additional educational opportunities, and referral to supportive services available in the community, case management administrative follow-up, other services as defined by the local boards.

 Incumbent Worker: (WIOA 134 (d)(4); 20 CFR §§ 680.780-820)